 Investing in Children relies on volunteers to make the work we do in our community possible.
 We have volunteer opportunities throughout London and the surrounding area that include weekly programs, special events and administrative tasks.

-Volunteering with Investing in Children can help you develop job skills, make contacts in the community and meet new friends.
-High school students can also gain valuable experience for university and college applications and complete their 40-hour volunteer requirement.
+Volunteering with Investing in Children can help you develop job skills, make contacts in the community and gain valuable experience.
+Reference letters are available upon request.
+Volunteers must be 16 years of age or older.

-For more information, please complete the Volunteer Application Form below or contact Nicole at email@example.com.
+For more information, please complete the Volunteer Application Form below or contact Janet at email@example.com.

 After School Program (Sept to June)

-Our After School Program is held at Ealing Public School for grade 5, 6, 7 and 8 students.
+Our After School Program is held at Ealing Public School for grade 4, to 8 students.
 We work to promote: healthy eating and nutrition, active living, and overall personal wellness that are developed through self-esteem and character building opportunities.

 Volunteers will work directly with the After School Program Coordinator, Investing in Children staff, other volunteers, and community partners.
 Together they'll develop, implement, and facilitate various activities that promote healthy eating, physical activity, positive personal development, and wellness for the students of our program.